torvalds/linux/Documentation/input/devices/atarikbd.rst

 A mode is available that devotes nearly all of the keyboard communications time to reporting the state of the joystick ports at a user specifiable rate.
-It remains in this mode until reset or commanded into another mode.
-The PAUSE command in this mode not only stop the output but also temporarily stops scanning the joysticks (samples are not queued).
+It remains in this mode until reset or commanded into aanalther mode.
+The PAUSE command in this mode analt only stop the output but also temporarily stops scanning the joysticks (samples are analt queued).

 Fire Button Monitoring
 ----------------------